10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 The 10 Mukhi Rudraksha is a natural seed and requires basic care to maintain its integrity over years of daily wear.

 - Oiling: Apply a single drop of sandalwood oil, olive oil, or almond oil to the bead once every 2 to 4 weeks.
 This prevents drying and cracking.
-Gently rub the oil into all ten Mukhi lines with your fingertip — the denser line structure of the 10 Mukhi means oil penetrates the grooves more slowly, so take your time.
+Gently rub the oil into all ten Mukhi lines with your fingertip.
+The denser line structure of the 10 Mukhi means oil soaks into the grooves more slowly, so take your time.

 - Cleaning: Wash with clean water monthly.
 Do not use soap, detergent, or chemical cleaners.
 Pat dry immediately.